guilgautier/DPPy/docs/finite_dpps/mcmc_sampling.rst

 .. important::

-	For its LPs solving needs DPPy uses the :code:`cvxopt` library, which is not installed by default when installing DPPy.
-Please refer to the `installation instructions <https://github.com/guilgautier/DPPy#installation>`_ on GitHub
-    for more details on how to install the necessary dependencies.
+  For its LPs solving needs DPPy uses the :code:`cvxopt` library, but :code:`cvxopt` is not installed by default when installing DPPy.
+Please refer to the `installation instructions <https://github.com/guilgautier/DPPy#installation>`_ on GitHub for more details on how to install the necessary dependencies.

 .. testcode::